Mar 13, 2023

 7. A basic illustration to summarize all image sensors

 The sensor's Pixel area and pixel sensitivity reduce when we up the resolution.
 This should be general knowledge for all photographers.
 Instead, most photographers think it's all about cropping.
 Smaller pixel areas reduce the optical efficiency and ability of the pixels to resolve fine details, especially shadow detail.
-More pixels also increase the pixel wiring (control circuits).
+More pixels also add more pixel wiring (control circuits).
 More components increase the sensor's noise floor.
 So much happens at the sensor's pixel level that it's dishonest and rude to make photographers think large sensors and cropping are the most important things.

 For example, why should M43 photographers be interested in a used Panasonic GH5S?